threepointone/itree/README.md

 simple tree operations on immutable.js "trees"

-many interesting things can be modelled as trees. for example, consider the following layout for a movie banner(in jsx notation)
+many interesting things can be modelled as trees. for example, consider the following layout for a movie banner
 ```js
 <view>
   <image src='poster.jpg'>